About Addiction…

 • When people engage in behaviours that are essential for survival, such as eating or sex, there is a release of dopamine in the “reward pathway” located in the mid-brain.
 The dopamine release produces pleasure, or euphoria.
 The reward pathway is closely connected to the memory center of the brain, which vividly remembers the activities which produced this euphoria, The memory center is connected to the executive function in the prefrontal lobes, which directs the person to repeat these activities.

-• With heavy, daily use of a substance, receptors in the brain adapt to resist the drug’s effects, a phenomenon known as tolerance.
-If highly tolerant people abruptly stop their substance use, the altered receptors can take days or weeks to reset back to normal; during this period people will experience symptoms ofwithdrawal.
+• With heavy, daily use of a substance, the brain adapts to resist the drug’s effects, a phenomenon known as tolerance.
+Increasing tolerance to substances results in people needing higher and higher doses to achieve the same effect.
+If highly tolerant people abruptly stop their substance use, the altered receptors can take days or weeks to reset back to normal; during this period people will experience symptoms very uncomfortable symptoms of withdrawal.

-• Most people use alcohol and other poten0ally addictive drugs without becoming addicted.
+• Most people use alcohol and other potentially addictive drugs without becoming addicted.
 Genetic, psychiatric and social factors influence an individual’s risk of developing a substance use disorder.
-Anxiety and depression are risk factors, because substances can provide immediate and profound temporary relief of these symptoms.
-Social factors include lack of meaningful ac0vi0es and rela0onships, and friends or neighbours who use substances.
+Anxiety and depression are risk factors, as substances can provide immediate and profound temporary relief of these symptoms.
+Social factors include the lack of meaningful activities and relationships, and friends or neighbours who use substances.